+Atlases.
+Ligo.
+Artificial gravity.
+People.
+(The Plasma Universe Wikipedia-like Encyclopedia) The Skyhound's Guide to Deep Sky Objects.
+What is a deep sky object?
 Generally speaking it's any object in the sky that isn't a star or in our solar system.
 Most deep sky objects are faint, diffuse and require a telescope to see.
 They make for spectacular photographs but often appear as little more than a faint smudge of light to your eye, even as seen through a large telescope.
 Deep sky objects break down into several categories: Open Star ClustersGlobular Star ClustersDiffuse NebulaeDark NebulaePlanetary NebulaeSupernova RemnantsGalaxiesGalaxy GroupsQuasarsGravitational Lenses Open Star Clusters These are loose groupings of many stars.

-Like many deep sky objects, some open clusters look better in small telescopes than they do in large ones.
-Why are stars in clusters?
-Globular Clusters These star clusters are much larger groupings of stars that are drawn together into a much more concentrated, spherical shape than the open clusters.
+Diffuse Nebulae Dark Nebulae Galaxies.
+Big Cigar Astronomy.
+What is apparent magnitude?
+The apparent magnitude of the Sun is listed as -26.74.
 I want to know what is the formula used to compute this?
 How is this figure of -26.74 arrived at?
 Can this formula be employed for calculating the apparent magnitudes of stars of different spectral types too?
 The idea of "apparent magnitude" goes all the way back to the Greek astronomer Hipparchus.
 This scale seems nice and simple, but it turns out that it doesn't correspond very well to how bright the stars actually are.
 In the modern day, we've tweaked Hipparchus's definitions a bit to make them more precise and more convenient.
 The end result of the above mess is that we get the following formulas relating the brightness and magnitudes of any two stars: F2 / F1 = 100(m1 - m2) / 5 m1 - m2 = -2.5 log10 ( F1 / F2) In the above, F1 and F2 are the amount of light (or flux) we receive from each star and would measure with a CCD camera, while m1 and m2 are the apparent magnitudes of the two stars.

 Rather, it regards any action that makes impossible the ability to travel back in time in the first place.
 The paradox's namesake example is merely the most commonly thought of when one considers the whole range of possible actions.
 Scientific theories Novikov self-consistency principle See also Getting started.
 Interesting note here.
 I'm sure it occurs in… Universe & Multiverse.
 Add further research on videos: Cosmos: A SPACETIME ODYSSEY on FOX - Watch the "Standing Up In The Milky Way" Episode.

 Lecture - Stephen Hawking and site.
 Directions on youtube.
 Fred Hoyle.
 Antigravity - youtube search.
 Black Holes - Science Background.
 A few words from the scientist Selected references Science background: The following information is provided to give the teacher some additional knowledge about the effect of gravity and black holes.
 This material can be used to inspire research topics for students or to encourage class discussion. | Back to Top | 1.
+What is a black hole?
 A black hole is defined by the escape velocity that would have to be attained to escape from the gravitational pull exerted upon an object.
 2.

 A common type of black hole is the type produced by some dying stars.
 To create a massive core a progenitor (ancestral) star would need to be at least 20 times more massive than our Sun.
 3. Newton thought that only objects with mass could produce a gravitational force on each other.
 One way to picture this effect of gravity is to imagine a piece of rubber sheeting stretched out.
 4. A black hole itself is invisible because no light can escape from it.
-5. Astrophysics.
+5. The answer to this question is "not really. " 6.
+7. 8.
+9. Books.
+Astrophysics.
 Lagrange Points of the Earth-Moon System.
 A mechanical system with three objects, say the Earth, Moon and Sun, constitutes a three-body problem.
 The three-body problem is famous in both mathematics and physics circles, and mathematicians in the 1950s finally managed an elegant proof that it is impossible to solve.